 Abdulhadi Al-Khawaja is a Bahraini human rights defender.
-After participating in several peaceful manifestations during the Arab Spring, he was arrested on 9 April 2011 and, according to witnesses of his family, was also hit.
-On June 22 of that year, he was sentenced to life imprisonment by the National Security Court, a military court; This sentence was later confirmed by another military court.
-Thirteen activists more were also sentenced: six to life imprisonment, four to fifteen years in prison, two to five years and one to two years.
+After participating in several peaceful demonstrations during the Arab Spring, he was arrested on April 9, 2011 and, according to witnesses from his family, he was also beaten.
+On June 22 of that year, he was sentenced to life imprisonment by the National Security Court, a military court; this sentence was later confirmed by another military court.
+Thirteen other activists were also sentenced: six to life imprisonment, four to fifteen years in prison, two to five years, and one to two years.

-In prison, Al-Khawaja was denied to have visitors and was prevented from receiving further medical treatment because of his sugar problems.
-The activist has complained that he has been subjected to torture and ill-treatment, as a result of which he had to be admitted to the military hospital of the Bahrain Defence Force, Al Riffa.
+In prison, Al-Khawaja was denied visits and prevented from following the medical treatment he receives for his sugar problems.
+The activist has reported that he has been subjected to torture and ill-treatment, as a result of which he had to be admitted to the military hospital of the Bahrain Defense Force, in Al Riffa.

-An Amnesty International observer, present at a session of appeal on 6 September 2012, concluded that it can be presented to the court any evidence proving that Abdulhadi Al-Khawaja and other thirteen activists committed a crime or participated in violent acts.
-Amnesty International believes that these fourteen activists did not have a fair trial and that they are all prisoners of conscience, imprisoned only for their peaceful and legitimate exercise of the rights to freedom of expression, association, and assembly.
+An Amnesty International observer present at one of the appeal hearings on 6 September 2012 concluded that no evidence can be presented to the court to prove that Abdulhadi Al-Khawaja and the other thirteen activists they committed a crime or participated in violent acts.
+Amnesty International considers that these fourteen activists did not have a fair trial and that all of them are prisoners of conscience, imprisoned solely for their legitimate and peaceful exercise of the rights to freedom of expression, association and assembly.

-On 25 August 2014, Adulhadi began a hunger strike that lasted 30 days.
-The family said that the activist ended this strike because other prisoners who were also on strike were getting sick.
-He said them to finish the strike, and they replied that they would only if he did as well.
-Abdulhadi ended the hunger strike on September 23, and the other detainees followed him.
+On August 25, 2014, Adulhadi began a hunger strike that lasted 30 days.
+The family explained that the activist ended this strike because other detainees who were also holding it were falling ill.
+He told them to end the strike, and they replied that they would only do so if he did too.
+Abdulhadi ended his hunger strike on September 23, and the other detainees followed suit.

-One of the daughters of Adulhadi, Maryam Al-Khawaja, who participated last year in the “Ciutats Defensores dels Drets Humans” project, was arrested several times between August and September 2014.
-Another daughter, Zaynab al-Khawaja, was also jailed several times.
-After spending a year in prison to ask for the freedom of her father, was released in February 2014.
-Again on 14 March 2016 Zaynab was arrested another time at his home and was taken to prison with her 15 months old daughter.
-She was sentenced to three years in prison for having broken a picture of King Hamad bin Issa Al Khalifa of Bahrain.
-On 31 May 2016, the judicial authorities ordered to suspend the sentence, and Zaynab was released for “humanitarian reasons.”
+One of Adulhadi’s daughters, Maryam Al-Khawaja, who participated last year in the Cities Defending Human Rights project, was arrested several times between August and September 2014.
+Another daughter, Zaynab Al-Khawaja, has also been imprisoned several times.
+After spending a year in prison to petition for her father’s release, she was released in February 2014.
+Again, on March 14, 2016, Zaynab was again arrested at her home and taken to prison, along with her 15-month-old daughter.
+She was sentenced to three years in prison for breaking a photograph of King Hamad bin Issa Al Khalifa of Bahrain.
+On May 31, 2016, the judicial authorities ordered the sentence to be suspended, and Zaynab was released for “humanitarian reasons.”